 Using the InterSystems IRIS Binary SOAP Format

-As of this release, any InterSystems IRIS web service can receive SOAP requests either in InterSystems IRIS binary SOAP format or in the usual SOAP format.
+An InterSystems IRIS web service can receive SOAP requests either in InterSystems IRIS binary SOAP format or in the usual SOAP format.
 No parameter is needed to enable this behavior.
 An InterSystems IRIS web client uses binary SOAP format only if it is configured to do so.

 InterSystems IRIS binary SOAP is carried over HTTP messages as follows:

 Content-Type is always "application/octet-stream".

 The body is a binary representation of objects using a proprietary protocol.